northeast-kansas-library-system/nextkansas-notices-and-slips/README.md

 Make sure C:\git\ has one folder for each branch already created and one folder called "AAAAA" for any notices that are not assigned to a specific branch.

-Open the csv file and run this VBA macro:
+Open the csv file in Excel and run this VBA macro:

 ```vba